Husinec (Prachatice District)

 Husinec ([ɦu.ˈsɪ.nɛt͡s]; Hussinetz) is a town in Prachatice District in the South Bohemian Region of the Czech Republic.
 It has about 1,400 inhabitants.
 It is known as the birthplace of one of the main figures in Czech history, Jan Hus.
-The town centre is well preserved and is protected by law as an urban monument zone.
+The historic town centre is well preserved and is protected as an urban monument zone.

-Administrative parts
+Administrative division

-Villages of Horouty and Výrov are administrative parts of Husinec.
+Husinec consists of three municipal parts (in brackets population according to the 2021 census):